Polidea/Cockpit/README.md

 Each defined value is called `param`.
 The set of params is called `cockpit`.

 ## Usage
-In `Getting started` we show the most basic example of how to get Cockpit to work in your project.
-If you're interested in more, please take a look at `Documentation` section below.
+In [Getting started](#getting-started) we show the most basic example of how to get Cockpit to work in your project.
+If you're interested in more, please take a look at [Documentation](#documentation) section below.

 ### Getting started
 To start, you need to integrate Cockpit into your app.
-Please take a look at `Download` section to learn how to do it.
+Please take a look at [Installation](#installation) section to learn how to do it.
 When you're all set up, create **cockpit.yml** file and put it in your application's **your_app_module_name/cockpit** folder.
-It can can look like this:
+It can look like this:
 ```
 color:
   type: color